domalab/ha-actronair-neo/info.md

 ## Entities

-- Climate: Main control for your ActronAir Neo system.
+- **Climate**: Main control for your ActronAir Neo system.
-- Sensor: Temperature and humidity readings.
+- **Sensor**: Temperature and humidity readings.

+The entities will update based on the refresh interval you have configured, providing you with the most recent data.

 ## Options

 You can adjust the following options in the integration settings:

-- Refresh Interval: How often the integration should fetch updates from the ActronAir Neo API.
+- **Refresh Interval**: How often the integration should fetch updates from the ActronAir Neo API.

 ## Troubleshooting